-Justification: Darwinia glaucophylla has suffered a population reduction since 2000 based on the loss of the Patonga subpopulation, and apparent reduction in area of the Mooney Mooney East subpopulation, likely due to the effects of severe wildfire.
+The three-generation timespan in Darwinia glaucophylla is estimated to be 18-36 years.
+Darwinia glaucophylla has suffered a population reduction within this timespan based on the loss of the Patonga subpopulation, and apparent reduction in area of the Mooney Mooney East subpopulation, likely due to the effects of severe wildfire.
 While reductions over time in the total abundance of D. glaucophylla have occurred including the loss of 150 plants in the Patonga subpopulation, this loss represents only a small portion (<3%) of the total population.
 An overall magnitude of decline in individuals across the full population is also difficult to quantify given the inherent difficulty in counting individual plants, and the lack of statistical support and variation in trends observed in plots monitored since 2008 (Badcock 2020; Focus Flora 2021).
-Therefore, while the decline of the Patonga subpopulation and contraction to the southern extent of the Mooney Mooney East subpopulation have seen the Extent of Occurrence (EOO) reduce from 88 km2 to 54 km2, a reduction of approximately 38%, this reduction in EOO may not reflect a population reduction of >30%, meaning Criterion A is considered data deficient.
+Therefore, while the decline of the Patonga subpopulation and contraction to the southern extent of the Mooney Mooney subpopulation have seen the Extent of Occurrence (EOO) reduce from 88 km2 to 54 km2, a reduction of approximately 38%, this reduction in EOO may not reflect a population reduction of >30%, meaning Criterion A is considered data deficient.